isislab-unisa/KGHeartbeat/docs/quality_dimensions/performance.md

 WHERE {?s ?p ?o .}
 LIMIT 1
 ```
+To quantize the latency, if the latency is less than 1 second, then 1 is assigned to this metric.
+Otherwise we average the five latency measurements and divide by a 1000.

 ---
 #### **Throughput**
 Also in this case the test is repeated 5 times and we use the same previous query.
 But in this case we see in a second how many requests we can complete.
 The query executes in a while loop that stops after one second, and a count counter is incremented each time the query returns the result.
 At the end of each test, this variable will contain the number of requests and responses completed.
+To quantize the metric, if the throughput is greater than 5, we assign 1 to this metric.
+Otherwise we divide the throughput obtained by 200 and the value obtained is the value for the metric.